OctopusDeploy/docs/src/pages/docs/infrastructure/accounts/azure/index.md

 - **Tenant ID**
 - **Application ID**

-There are two supported types of credentials to allow your Octopus instance to autheticate with an Azure Service Principal: Client Secrets and Federated Credentials.
+There are two supported types of credentials to allow your Octopus instance to authenticate with an Azure Service Principal: Client Secrets and Federated Credentials.

 ### Create a client secret credential for an Azure Service Principal

-To manually create a client secret follow the [Add a client secret](https://oc.to/create-azure-credentials) section in the Azure AD documentation, or create it with a [script](#create-client-secret-via-script).
+To manually create a client secret follow the [Add a client secret](https://oc.to/create-azure-credentials) section in the Azure AD documentation, or create it with a [script](#create-a-client-secret-via-script).

-Following this process you will be given the client secret, make a note of this as you cannot retrieve it afterwards.
+Following this process you will be given the client secret, make a note of this as you cannot retrieve it afterward.

 Next, you need to configure your [resource permissions](#resource-permissions).